Qu Yun (Jin dynasty): Reviving the Jin dynasty

-Qu Yun was born in a prestigious gentry family in Jincheng Commandary in modern-day Gansu province, said to be as equally famous as another family called the You (游).
-Nothing is known of Qu Yun's early life but by 311, he was already a subordinate to the Prince of Nanyang, Sima Mo in Chang'an.
-After Chang'an fell and Sima Mo was executed by Han Zhao forces in 311, he and his peer Suo Chen fled to Anding Commandery (安定郡, present-day Zhenyuan, Gansu province).
+Qu Yun was born in a prestigious gentry family in Jincheng Commandery in modern-day Gansu province, said to be as equally famous as another family called the You (游).
+Nothing is known of Qu Yun's early life but by 311, he was already a subordinate to the Prince of Nanyang, Sima Mo (a younger brother of Sima Yue, the Prince of Donghai) in Chang'an.
+After Chang'an fell and Sima Mo was executed by Han-Zhao forces in 311, he and his peer Suo Chen fled to Anding Commandery (安定郡, present-day Zhenyuan, Gansu province).

-The Jin capital, Luoyang, also fell to Han Zhao forces earlier that year.
+The Jin capital, Luoyang, also fell to Han forces earlier that year.
 At Anding, Qu Yun, Suo Chen and others plotted to revive the Jin dynasty in northern China.
 The conspirators decided to choose the Administrator of Anding, Jia Ya, to lead the plan in recapturing Chang'an from Han.
 The plan was successful as the group not only occupied Chang'an but also defeated the Han generals in a series of bouts.
 Not long after, Emperor Huai's nephew, Sima Ye was brought to Chang'an by Yan Ding and declared as the Crown Prince.

 Despite the group's success that year, they suffered major setbacks in 312 after Jia Ya was killed in a skirmish.
 With Jia Ya's death, Qu Yun was appointed to succeed to his position as Inspector of Yongzhou.
 Meanwhile, Yan Ding assassinated the Administrator of Jingzhao, Liang Zong after they contested for control over the region.
 Both Qu Yun and Suo Chen were fearful of Yan Ding's growing power and used his killing of Liang Zong (梁綜) as a pretext to attack him.
 They, along with Zong's brother, Liang Su (梁肅), raised their troops and routed Yan Ding, causing him to flee deep into Yongzhou where the Di tribesman Dou Shou (竇首) killed him and sent his head back to Chang'an.